The Private Dentistry Industry Boom

-You will need to raise substantial funding: a solution such a loan collateralised by the projected earning form the business may be the most cost-effective.
+You will need to raise substantial funding: a solution such as a loan collateralised by the projected earnings from the business may be the most cost-effective.

 Another solution can be to set up a new ‘squat’ practice.
-Paying for premises, staff, equipment and running costs while your new business establishes itself will still all add up - even if you buy used equipment, you are likely to need to budget more than £75,000 for everything you need to set up in practice.
+Paying for dental equipment, staff wages, taxes and other running costs while your new business establishes itself will still all add up - even if you buy used equipment, you are likely to need to budget more than £75,000 for everything you need to set up in practice.

 Buying a large practice - or even a practice group - will require funding in the £1million plus level.
-This can be a challenge - but, at Rangewell, we can work with you to develop a funding package which could help you with your acquisition plans
+This can be a challenge - but, at Rangewell, we can work with you to develop a dental finance package which could help you with your acquisition plans

 Creating financial solutions for dental professionals